 What is hip impingement?

-Femoroacetabular impingement of the hip occurs when an abnormal shape of the ball and socket joint causes restricted movement and pain.
+Femoroacetabular Impingement of the hip occurs when an abnormal shape of the ball and socket joint causes restricted movement and pain.
 Commonly, bone spurs form around the hip joint.
 These bony spurs mean that the ball of the hip (top part of the femur) gets pinched in the socket portion (acetabulum) when you move the hip in specific directions.
 This pinching causes pain and restricted movements.

 Symptoms of hip impingement